jgalazm/tsunamilab/README.md

 ## Installation

-To install the depencies go to the project root directory and run
+To install the dependencies go to the project root directory and run

 ` npm install cesium`

-You should have bower intall, for this run:
+You also need to install bower, for this run:

 ` npm install bower -g`